What happens to my comments?

 What happens next?

 We decide most applications within 8 weeks, although larger developments may take longer.
 This is why it is important that you let us have your comments as soon as possible.
 Your comments will be forwarded to the Case Officer, and we will carefully take you comments into account, although the decision may not be what you want.
-Decisions are made either by the Planning Committee, or under delegated powers.
+Decisions are made either by the Decision making process and Planning Committee, or under delegated powers.
 We may approve the application with conditions, or refuse it.
 Sometimes the applicant will withdraw the application before we make a decision.

 If we refuse it, the applicant may appeal against our decision to the independent Planning Inspectorate.
 In most cases the appeal will be dealt with on the basis of the application as submitted, any representations from the public and the planning officer's written report.
 If the applicant does appeal to the Planning Inspectorate we will write to you again to let you know.
 Please note a copy of all representations will be forwarded to the Planning Inspectorate and the Appellant, and there will be no further opportunity to comment at appeal stage.